A Love Like That (individual song)

 A tender ballad of unconditional love

 Daniel Ladinsky’s elegant modern renderings of the works of Hafiz have introduced countless readers to this ancient Sufi poet’s powerful philosophy of gratitude, openness and joy.
-This generosity of spirit is captured in this warm and expansive setting.
+This generosity of spirit is captured in this warm and expansive setting for solo voice.

 Vocal Ranges: low: f#-b” / medium: a-d” / high: d’-g”